 First and foremost, when we work together, there is never judgment; there is only space for you and your experience.
 As you are comfortable, we will work through processing what happened, moving through the pain points that are making you feel stuck, and gaining strategies to move forward from a place of restoration.
 We’ll also target other important areas that were affected like bonding, relationships, social support, and self-care.
 You can be certain there won’t be any blame, shame, or guilt in our time together.

-Pregnancy PTSD Treatment & Therapy
+Online Pregnancy PTSD Treatment & Therapy

 Pregnancy PTSD presents itself in a variety of ways including unwanted, scary, and intrusive thoughts and images, flashbacks, changes in mood, anxiety, stress, feelings of panic, nightmares, and insomnia, among other difficulties.

-When we work together, we will begin by making sense of what happened, how you feel, and the next steps that are right for you.
-By using a targeted intervention individualized to your own experience, you will gain tangible strategies so that the event no longer permeates your life, allowing you to move forward and find peace.
-Dr. Ellen Kolomeyer is experienced in Pregnancy PTSD Treatment and many other family-related issues at these early stages.
+When you choose to work with us, we will begin by helping you make sense of what happened, your feelings, and the next steps that are right for you.
+Through a targeted and individualized intervention tailored to your unique experience, you will gain tangible strategies to ensure that the event no longer dominates your life, allowing you to move forward and find peace.